gr-b/W-Net-Pytorch/README.md

 `./datasets/<dataset_name>/test/images`
 `./datasets/<dataset_name>/test/segmentations`

+I recommend using either the BSDS300 dataset or the Pascal VOC.

 Each image filename and segmentation filename should correspond.

 Make sure the `./datasets/<dataset_name>/` directory is a pointed to in the `config.py` file.